luise/kibana/README.md

 + "MaxPort": 9200
 ```

-To get the public IP of an Elasticsearch container, run `quilt ps` and
+To get the public IP of an Elasticsearch container, run `kelda ps` and
 copy the `PUBLIC IP` of any of the Elasticsearch containers.
 It does not matter
 which Elasticsearch container is used -- interacting with any of them will
 propagate changes to the entire cluster.

 ```
-% quilt ps
+% kelda ps
 MACHINE         ROLE      PROVIDER    REGION       SIZE         PUBLIC IP        STATUS 404c03a697ed    Master    Amazon      us-west-1    m3.medium    54.183.170.32    connected 17f5ccb2a7a6    Worker    Amazon      us-west-1    m3.medium    54.153.44.229    connected